LiveHelperChat/doc/docs/dashboard.md

 ![](/img/dashboard/load-modal.png)

-> Statistics will be update when first event happen after change on settings (es. user chat limits)
+> Statistics will be updated when first event happen after change of settings (es. user chat limits)
+> Operator has to be assigned explicitly to department or department group
+> Operator should have limits set (E.g Max Chats)

 #### Required configuration